cloudwego/sonic-rs/README.md

 A fast Rust JSON library based on SIMD.
 It has some references to other open-source libraries like [sonic_cpp](https://github.com/bytedance/sonic-cpp), [serde_json](https://github.com/serde-rs/json), [sonic](https://github.com/bytedance/sonic), [simdjson](https://github.com/simdjson/simdjson), [rust-std](https://github.com/rust-lang/rust/tree/master/library/core/src/num) and more.

-The main optimization in sonic-rs is the use of SIMD.
-However, we do not use the two-stage SIMD algorithms from `simd-json`.
-We primarily use SIMD in the following scenarios:
-1. parsing/serialize long JSON strings
-2. parsing the fraction of float number
-3. Getting a specific elem or field from JSON
-4. Skipping white spaces when parsing JSON

-More details about optimization can be found in [performance.md](docs/performance.md).

 ***For Golang user to use `sonic_rs`, please see [for_Golang_user.md](docs/for_Golang_user.md)***

 - [sonic-rs](#sonic-rs)